breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="https://github.com/breandan/kotlingrad#dataflow-graphs"><img src="https://raw.githubusercontent.com/breandan/kotlingrad/master/samples/src/main/resources/lr_batch_loss_graph.svg" width="60%"/></a></center>

-With the advent of staged metaprogramming in domain specific languages like [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/Graph) and [MetaOCaml](https://en.wikipedia.org/wiki/OCaml#MetaOCaml), such graphs are available to introspect at runtime.
+With the advent of staged metaprogramming in domain-specific languages like [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/Graph) and [MetaOCaml](https://en.wikipedia.org/wiki/OCaml#MetaOCaml), such graphs are available to introspect at runtime.
 By tracing all operations (e.g. using operator overloading) on an intermediate data structure (e.g. stack, AST, or DAG), these DSLs are able to embed a programming language in another language.
 At periodic intervals, they may perform certain optimizations (e.g. constant propagation, common subexpression elimination) and emit an intermediate language (e.g. CUDA, webasm) for optimized execution on special hardware, such as a GPU or TPU.

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">This <a href="https://twitter.com/hashtag/GraphBLAS?src=hash&amp;ref_src=twsrc%5Etfw">#GraphBLAS</a> stuff is super exciting.
 Most graph algorithms can be expressed as linear algebra.
 Sparse matrix SIMD-backed graph algorithms lets us process orders-of-magnitude larger graphs.
 Similar to AD tools like Theano et al., this will give a huge boost to network science.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277505360127983618?ref_src=twsrc%5Etfw">June 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>